Your travel documents

 Your passport is a valuable document – guard it carefully.
 Do not pack it in your checked baggage and do not leave it in your hotel room unless it is in a locked safe.

 Be sure to make extra copies of your travel documents before leaving home – carry one extra copy with you (but keep it separate from the original travel documents) and leave the other copy with someone at home in case of a problem.

 Identification for domestic flights

-- A piece of valid, government-issued identification that includes a photograph and the passenger’s name, date of birth and gender, or
+- One piece of valid government-issued identification that includes a photograph and the passenger's name, date of birth and gender;

 For additional information and examples of acceptable types of identification, consult www.passengerprotect.gc.ca.

 While there are no identification requirements for younger passengers travelling within Canada, some carriers recommend that they present some form of valid, government-issued identification for identity screening purposes.
 Check with your carrier for its requirements before your departure.

 Identification for international and trans-border flights

 There is one general rule when you travel outside of Canada: ALWAYS carry a valid passport.